Levilutz/basiccoin/cmd/README.md

 # Primary Applications

-The primary entrypoints to the software.
+The primary entrypoints to the basiccoin software.

 ## `bcctl`
 A cli to manage a basiccoin node.